-I start my day on the right foot with my usual healthy protein filled smoothie.
-But, being a personal trainer, sometimes I get so involved with the sessions I haven’t set a lunch-time.
+Start on the right foot with a healthy protein filled smoothie.
+Being a personal trainer, sometimes I get so involved with the sessions I haven’t set a lunch-time.
 Promising myself I buy something on the way or will eat when I reach home.

 As I walk into my kitchen, the big problem when I’m busy is struggling to find healthy contents in our fridge, cupboards or freezer.
 I do look, 3 times I go around looking for healthy food in the hope something delicious, filling and low in calories might appear.